kuzned/fast-adr/README.md

 ## Background

-The module was developed for Institute of Electrophysics of the Ural Branch of the Russian Academy of Sciences to record the events occurring in high-current pulse devices, where typical process looks like an explosion of microsecond duration range.
+The module was developed for the Institute of Electrophysics of the Ural Branch of the Russian Academy of Sciences to record the events occurring in high-current pulse devices, where typical process looks like an explosion of microsecond duration range.

-The device was presented on International Symposium on Problems of Modular Information Computer Systems and Networks (ICSNET'91).
+The device was presented at the International Symposium on Problems of Modular Information Computer Systems and Networks (ICSNET'91).